f5devcentral/f5-agility-labs-ansible-security/docs/class1/module1/module1.rst

 Module 1: Verify Lab Functionality
 ==================================

-Here we'll start with the basics of platform setup, editing, and building.
+In this Section we will verify the Lab functionality and availability.

 .. toctree::
    :maxdepth: 1